nzjess/softsync/README.md

 ./
 ├── alpha/
 │   └── foo/
 │       ├── hello.txt
 │       └── world.txt
+├── omega/
-└── omega/
+└── zeta/
 ```

-This represents two "root" directories, `alpha` and `omega`.
-The first starts out with some normal files.
+This represents three "root" directories, `alpha`, `omega` and `zeta`.
+The first starts out with some
-The second is empty, for now.
+normal files.
+The second two are empty, for now.

 First make a soft copy of the `foo/hello.txt` file into a new `bar` subdirectory, within the `alpha` root: